 The Ohio World War Memorial was erected in 1930, the work of Arthur Ivone and marks Ohio's participation in the First World War.
 Referring to rank and file soldiers as "doughboys" is closely associated with World War I but the term goes back further and has several possible explanations.
 The most common of these explanations is that the large buttons on the men's uniforms looked like the doughy dumplings eaten in soup.
 A sweeter story is that the name is connected to the enthusiasm that soldiers had for fried dough-doughnuts!

-The Virginia War Memorial is heralded by many as the premier state memorial to honor its veterans in the United States.
+The Virginia War Memorial is dedicated to the memory of those citizens of Virginia who died in service in three major American wars.
+Inside the memorial are their names, and in bronze coffers war artifacts are displayed.
+The memorial is heralded by many as the premier state memorial to honor its veterans in the United States.
 With its monthly patriotic programs, educational programs for students and teachers, research library, exhibits, documentary videos to teach history, and near virtual reality film, Virginia’s War Memorial honors our fallen heroes by passing their stories of sacrifice forward to future generations.

 Between 1924 and 1928, the Virginia General Assembly acted to create a World War Memorial Commission and build a lasting memorial to the heroic efforts of Virginia's World War I servicemen and servicewomen.